micruo/rtf/README.md

 ## Examples

+Create a document.
-Create a document (use Times New Roman as font)
+Use Times New Roman as font
+Write some lines with different styles and alignment

 ```dart